nrwl/nx/docs/shared/reference/project-configuration.md

 > Note: Community plugins are also treated like `nx:run-commands`

-This input type allows for you to override this cautious behavior by specifying a set of external dependencies to hash for the target.
+This input type allows you to override this cautious behavior by specifying a set of external dependencies to hash for the target.

 Examples: